tannazetminan/tannazetminan/README.md

-Hi👋, I’m Tannaz
+Hi👋, I’m Tannaz<br/>
-A dedicated 👨🏻‍💻Software Engineer @STEGroup And 👩‍🏫Teacher Assistant at @DouglasCollege Studied Computer in Canada, Have been on the ⭐️Dean's list for all semeters 👀 Interested in new Full-Stack tools and development
+A dedicated 👨🏻‍💻Software Engineer @STEGroup And 👩‍🏫Teacher Assistant at @DouglasCollege<br/>
+Studied Computer in Canada, Have been on the ⭐️Dean's list for all semeters<br/>
+👀 Interested in new Full-Stack tools and development<br/>
-🌱 I’m always learning ...
+🌱 I’m always learning ...<br/>
 📫 Reach out me on <a href="https://www.linkedin.com/in/tannazetminan/">Linkedin</a>

 <!---